Cost-Efficient Distributed Learning via Combinatorial Multi-Armed Bandits: Introduction

 \subsubsection{Distributed Gradient Descent}

 Assigning redundant tasks to the workers and running distributed gradient descent is known as gradient coding \cite{tandon2017,ye2018communication, Raviv2020, Ozfatura2020,Amiri2019, Li2018}.
 Approximate gradient coding is introduced to reduce the required redundancy and run \ac{sgd} in the presence of stragglers \cite{Bitar2020StochasticGC,Maity2019,Charles2017, Wang2019a,Wang2019,Horii2019,Ozfatura2019,Ozfatura2021}.
 The schemes in \cite{Amiri2019,Li2018} use redundancy but no coding to avoid encoding/decoding overheads.
-In contrast, \cite{Dutta2018,Chen2017,Hanna2020} advocate running distributed \ac{sgd} without redundant task assignment to the workers.
-Assigning redundant computations to the workers increases the computation time spent per worker and may slow down the overall computation process.
+However, assigning redundant computations to the workers increases the computation time spent per worker and may slow down the overall computation process.
+Thus, \cite{Dutta2018,Chen2017,Hanna2020} advocate running distributed \ac{sgd} without redundant task assignment to the workers.
 In \cite{Dutta2018}, the convergence speed of the algorithm is analyzed in terms of the wall-clock time rather than the number of iterations.
 It is assumed that the {\master} waits for $\batchcnt$ out of $\workercnt$ workers and ignores the rest.
 The authors of \cite{Hanna2020} show that gradually increasing $\batchcnt$, i.e., gradually decreasing the number of tolerated stragglers as the algorithm evolves, increases the convergence speed of the algorithm.
 In this work, we consider a similar analysis to the one in~\cite{Hanna2020}; however, instead of assigning tasks to all the workers and ignoring the stragglers, we require the {\master} to only employ (assign tasks to) the required amount of workers.
 To learn the speed of the workers and choose the fastest ones, we use ideas from the literature on \acp{mab}.